Research as value and economy creation activities

 Conclusion

-For conclusion, research is a real activity that can create significant values (in term of free cash) and hence profit for economy growth.
-Only by research, knowledge-based economy, that has been the reason for developed country to be as they are, can be generated by a nation.
+In conclusion, research is a real activity that can create significant value (in terms of free cash) and hence profit for economic growth.
+Only by research, a knowledge-based economy, which has been the reason for developed countries to be as they are, can be generated by a nation.

-In this post, NPV and discounted free cash-flow analysis is used to present research as an activity with positive net-present value.
+In this post, NPV and discounted free cash-flow analysis are used to present research as an activity with a positive net present value (NPV).
 Hence, research is creating value (free cash) and hence grows the economy!

-Finally, the three fundamental concepts for economy growth by creating values are performing projects with positive present value of free cash, re-invest the generated free cash to other new cash-generating activities and then do this re-investment for a long period of time.
+Finally, the three fundamental concepts for economic growth by creating values are performing projects with the positive present value of free cash, re-investing the generated free cash to other new cash-generating activities and then doing this re-investment for a long period of time.

 Reference